kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 302**

 Ozpin got heckled and hounded by the media.
-Everyone knows about the maiden now.
-Everyone also want to know what other secrets Ozpin and his group are hiding.
+Everyone knows about the maidens now and they also want to know what other secrets Ozpin and his group are hiding.
 I am not sure what we do now since Salem is now known to everyone as a real legend.

 **Year 3, Day 305**